zeya2u9/PTPerf/PT_Client_Server_Setup/PT9/readme.txt

 Running dnstt
 -------------

-// for convenience sake, 2 scripts, one for server and client side each were made to run the starting commands automatically, they have been shared in server_setup and client_setup folders
+// For convenience, there are two scripts (for client and server, respectively) to execute the starting commands automatically; these scripts are in the server_setup and client_setup folders
-// please fill in the blanks in these scripts before trying to run them.
+// Please fill in the blanks in these scripts before trying to run them.

 ---------------------------------------------------------------------------------------------